prmail/wellpulse_mcp/README.md

 Combine CDC county benchmarks with your student wellness survey data to contextualize scores relative to regional norms — ideal for accreditation reports and student affairs presentations.

 ### 📈 HR Tech & Wellness Platforms
-Embed WellPulse MCP into your existing copilot or dashboard product to instantly add benchmarked mental health context and trend narration — without building your own data pipeline.
+Embed Wellness Pulse MCP into your existing copilot or dashboard product to instantly add benchmarked mental health context and trend narration — without building your own data pipeline.

 ### 📢 Public Health Communications
 Pull CDC PLACES FMD data by ZIP or county to generate marketing copy, grant narratives, and community health reports grounded in authoritative public data.

 ### 🤖 AI Agents & Automations
-Wire WellPulse MCP into multi-step agents that periodically check for alert conditions, draft stakeholder updates, and route escalations — all without human-in-the-loop analysis.
+Wire Wellness Pulse MCP into multi-step agents that periodically check for alert conditions, draft stakeholder updates, and route escalations — all without human-in-the-loop analysis.

 ---